 The Inggoit surname is an English name with Norse roots, deriving from either of two Old Norse personal names "Ingjaldr," or from "Ingólfr" ‘Ing's wolf’ (Ing was an ancient Germanic fertility god).
 Some instances of this name in Britain are thought to have evolved from the place name Ingol, in Lancashire, which is named from the Old English personal name Inga with the Old English word "holh," meaning a "hollow," or "depression."
 Another source claims the name was derived from "a Scandinavian personal name, retained in the designations of Ingleby, Inglesham, Ingleton, Ingoldsthorpe, Ingoldsby, and other parishes and places, lying chiefly in what are called the Danish counties.
 The Domesday form is Ingaldus. "

 The surname Inggoit was first found in either Somerset or Huntingdonshire where the first recordings of the family were listed in the Hundredorum Rolls of 1273 Edmund Ingold, in Somerset and Cecilia de Ingolde in Huntingdonshire.

 Early History of the Inggoit family

-Another 252 words (18 lines of text) are included under the topic Early Inggoit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inggoit research.
+Another 62 words (4 lines of text) are included under the topic Early Inggoit History in all our PDF Extended History products and printed products wherever possible.

 Inggoit Spelling Variations